KOTOR-Community-Portal/mod-builds/content/k2/validated/spoiler-free_mobile.md

 **Author:** offthegridmorty

-**Description:** Let's be honest, Disciple kinda sucks.
-This mod makes him suck *marginally* less by making his meditation ability actually useful, so you might have some incentive to take him around with you at least some of the time, or bring him out to re-apply his meditation bonus.
+**Description:** Some players, depending on a factor which I will not spoil, get the Disciple as a companion.
+This character has the ability to meditate with the player to restore their FP, but it's kinda useless.
+This mod makes it more situationally beneficial, to further incentivize the use of an otherwise-underutilized companion.

 **Category & Tier:** Mechanics Change / 2 - Recommended